fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

  3. Use a Proof of Concept to implement FAIR Data in the publication workflow in a newly launched OA journal

 **Long term tasks**
 1. Revise publishing workflow if needed
 2. Assess the Proof Of Concept and if successfull apply to other journals
 3. Create a guide for journals users
 4. Make visuals to highlight benefits of FAIR Data for journals users in open publishing
 5. Adapt the above for open books and open textbooks

+**Stay connected**

 ## Lessons Learned ##
 Working open requires a change of mindset
 Community is willing to help
+POF and minimum viable product are enough to get a project going

 ### Acknowledgements ###
 I would like to thank my two mentors Arielle Bennet and Julien Colomb for dedicating their time to this project and for their valuable guidance.
-I also would like to thank experts Patricia Herterich, Sara Elgebali and Jez Cope for their advice and for taking the time to talk to me
+I also would like to thank experts Patricia Herterich, Sara Elgebali and Jez Cope for their advice and for taking the time to talk to me.
+Finally I am grateful to the entire OLS team for setting this fantastic program and a special thnak to Emmy Tsang for convincing to join OLS-5.